The Criterion Collection has announced what they'll be releasing in August 2022.

-This week's New Yorker story is Salvatore Scibona's "Do Not Stop," an excerpt from his forthcoming novel The Volunteer.
+This week's New Yorker story is Elif Batuman's "The Repugnant Conclusion," an adaptation from her forthcoming novel Either/Or.

 This week's New Yorke fiction is Sheila Heti's "Just a Little Fever."

 In this special author episode, Trevor and Paul talk about Jane Austen.